diegocuruma/credits-on-site-wordpress/readme.txt

 == Description ==

-Is just a plugin, When activated you will randomly see a <cite>Credits</cite> in the your footer.
+Is just a plugin, When activated you will see the <cite>Credits</cite> in the your footer.

 == Installation ==